SharePoint/sp-dev-docs/docs/spfx/team-based-development-on-sharepoint-framework.md

 - @microsoft/sp-module-interfaces v1.0.0
 - @microsoft/sp-webpart-workbench v1.0.0

-For a project to target a specific release of the SharePoint Framework it has to reference all the different packages in the correct versions.
+For a project to target a specific release of the SharePoint Framework, it has to reference all the different packages in the correct versions.
 When scaffolding new projects, the SharePoint Framework Yeoman generator automatically adds the necessary references to the package from the corresponding release of the SharePoint Framework.
-But when upgrading the project to a newer version of the SharePoint Framework developers have to pay extra attention to correctly update version numbers of the SharePoint Framework packages.
+But when upgrading the project to a newer version of the SharePoint Framework, developers have to pay extra attention to correctly update version numbers of the SharePoint Framework packages.

 ## Preparing the development environment